kwaldenphd/web-scraping-python/README.md

   </tr>
   </table>

-Q5: Describe the general approach to loading a web page in Python using `pd.read_html()`.
-What are the basic steps involved in this workflow, thinking about what happens to identify/isolate the specific table you want to work with?

-Q6: For Q4, you generated a list of Sports Reference URLs covering a time span for a specific team/organization.
-Select three years and web pages from that list- something early in the time period covered, something in the middle of the time period covered, and something toward the end of the time period covered.
-Do these pages have the same pattern in terms of number and order of tables?
-For one of these pages, what table or tables on these pages would you want to be able to extract and work with?

-Q7A: Develop an outline for a Python program that uses `pd.read_html()` to scrape data from one of the web pages you select in Q6.
+Q2A: Develop an outline for a Python program that uses `pd.read_html()` to scrape data from a web page of your choosing.
+- *Wikipedia tables are fair game, but folks interested in sport data may want to head over to a [Sports Reference](https://www.sports-reference.com/) site.*

 A preliminary workflow:
 - Use `pd.read_html()` to create a list of DataFrame objects